 Our interest rate sensitive assets include our variable rate loan receivables and the assets that make up our liquidity portfolio.
 Assets with rates that are fixed at period end but which will mature, or otherwise contractually reset to a market-based indexed rate or other fixed rate prior to the end of the 12-month period, are considered to be rate sensitive.
 The latter category includes certain loans that may be offered at below-market rates for an introductory period, such as balance transfers and special promotional programs, after which the loans will contractually reprice under standard terms in accordance with our normal market-based pricing structure.
-For purposes of measuring rate sensitivity for such loans, only the effect of the hypothetical 100 basis point change in the underlying market-based indexed rate or other fixed are for a fixed at the period end but which the loan would contractually reprice (i.e. assets are categorized as fixed or floating according to their underlying contractual terms).
-For assets that have a fixed interest rate at the period end but which contractually will, or are assumed to, reset to a market-based indexed rate or other fixed reprice indexed rate or other fixed reprice indexed rate or other fixed rate during the next 12 months, net interest income sensitivity is measured from the expected repricing date.
+For purposes of measuring rate sensitivity for such loans, only the effect of the hypothetical 100 basis point change in the underlying market-based indexed rate or other fixed rate has been considered rather than the full change in the rate to which the loan would contractually reprice (i.e. assets are categorized as fixed or floating according to their underlying contractual terms).
+For assets that have a fixed interest rate at the period end but which contractually will, or are assumed to, reset to a market-based indexed rate or other fixed rate during the next 12 months, net interest income sensitivity is measured from the expected repricing date.

 Interest rate sensitive liabilities are assumed to be those for which the stated interest rate is not contractually fixed for the next 12-month period.
-Thus, liabilities that vary with changes in a market-based index, such as the federal funds rate or LIBOR, which will reset before the end of the 12-month period, or liabilities whose rates are fixed at the period end but which will mature and are assumed to be replaced with a market-based indexed rate prior to the end of the 12-month period, also are considered to be rate sensitive.
+Thus, liabilities that vary with changes in a market-based index, such as the federal funds rate SOFR, LIBOR or U.S. Treasury bills, which will reset before the end of the 12-month period, or liabilities whose rates are fixed at the period end but which will mature and are assumed to be replaced with a market-based indexed rate prior to the end of the 12-month period, also are considered to be rate sensitive.
 For these fixed rate liabilities, net interest income sensitivity is measured from the expected repricing date.

-The following table presents the approximate net interest income impacts forecasted over the next twelve months from an immediate and parallel change in interest rates affecting all interest rate sensitive assets and liabilities at December 31, 2021.
+The following table presents the approximate net interest income impacts forecasted over the next twelve months from an immediate and parallel change in interest rates affecting all interest rate sensitive assets and liabilities at December 31, 2022.

-Basis Point Change At Decer nber 31, 2021
+Basis Point Change At Decemb per 31, 2022

-(\$ in millions)
+(\$ in millions) · -

--100 basis points \$ (114)
+-100 basis points \$ (132)

-+100 basis points \$ 35
++100 basis points \$ (9)